-If the admission authority/head teacher approves the request, the parent will be advised to reapply by the national closing date for reception for the following year and provide a copy of the decision.
+If the admission authority/head teacher approves the request, the parent will be advised to re-apply by the national closing date for reception for the following year and provide a copy of the decision.

 There can be no guarantee of a place being available at the same school in the next year's round of admissions, as this is dependent on the number of applications that year and the priority of all other applicants.
-It is not possible to reserve a place for the following year.
+The local authority nor schools are permitted to reserve a place for the following academic year.
 Parents are therefore advised to have alternative arrangements in place.

-Even where summer born deferment has been agreed by one school there is no guarantee that another school will accept this decision.
-This means the new named school will expect the child to start in year 1, not reception.
+Where summer born deferment has been agreed by one school, there is no legal requirement or guarantee that another school will agree with this decision.
+This means where a new school is offered that school may not uphold the summer born decision of another school and therefore may will expect the child to start in year 1, not reception.